Section 13 – Academic Integrity Review

-If the instructor has reason to believe, based on observation or other evidence, that a student has violated the university academic integrity standards, he or she is encouraged to make reasonable attempts to meet with the student and discuss the alleged violation and the evidence which supports the charge.
+If the instructor, academic unit or appropriate university official has reason to believe, based on observation or other evidence, that a student has violated the university academic integrity standards, they are encouraged to make reasonable attempts to meet with the student and discuss the alleged violation and the evidence which supports the charge.
 When necessary, such discussions may be conducted by telephone or electronic mail.
 In this meeting every effort should be made to preserve the basic teacher/student relationship.
 The student should be given the opportunity to respond to the complaint.

-Instructor should assign a mark of “MG” until notification is received from the Office of Student Judicial Affairs and Community Standards that a final decision has been made.
+The instructor should assign a mark of “MG” until notification is received from the Office of Student Judicial Affairs and Community Standards that a final decision has been made.

 Sanctions include but are not limited to: grade sanctions (e.g., “F” in course) and dismissal from the academic department.
-In addition, sanctions of suspension or expulsion from the university may be assessed through a review process when requested by the instructor, requested by the academic or administrative unit in which the violation occurred, or when indicated by university standards (such as the seriousness of the misconduct or the existence of previous academic violations by the student).
-Refer to Appendix A: Academic Dishonesty Sanction Guidelines, when determining which sanction is most appropriate for the violation.
+In addition, sanctions of suspension or expulsion from the university may be assessed through a review process when requested by the instructor, by the academic or administrative unit in which the violation occurred, or when indicated by university standards (such as the seriousness of the misconduct or the existence of previous academic violations by the student) Refer to Appendix A: Academic Dishonesty Sanction Guidelines, when determining which sanction is most appropriate for the violation.

 Students may not withdraw from a course in which they have committed or have been accused of committing an academic integrity violation.
 Students found to have withdrawn from a course in which an academic integrity violation is alleged or determined will be reenrolled in the course upon receipt of a violation report by the Office of Student Judicial Affairs and Community Standards.

 Students found responsible for an act of academic dishonesty in a course in which they have participated but have not enrolled (auditing), will be retroactively enrolled and assigned an appropriate sanction.